jonbrown21/macOS-JAMF-Scripts/README.md

 ... (auto-generated content here) ...
 <!-- VERSION_HISTORY_END -->

-Welcome to the **macOS JAMF Scripts** repository! 🚀 Whether you're an IT admin managing fleets of Macs or just a curious tinkerer, this collection of scripts is here to make your JAMF Pro game stronger.
+Welcome to the **macOS JAMF Scripts** Repository! 🚀 Whether you're an IT admin managing fleets of Macs or just a curious tinkerer, this collection of scripts is here to make your JAMF Pro game stronger.

 ---